researchim-ai/gpu-school/ROADMAP.md

 ---

 ## English Version

-### Target Audience
-- Senior undergraduate or graduate students in computer science, applied mathematics, machine learning
-- Software engineers aiming to accelerate their applications on GPUs
-- Researchers dealing with heavy numerical workloads

-### Prerequisites
-- Solid knowledge of C/C++
-- Basic understanding of linear algebra, algorithms and data structures
-- (Optional) Python for high-level integration examples
-- Access to an NVIDIA GPU with CUDA 11+

 ### Structure & Timeline
 Each module is designed for approximately 1–2 weeks of study with hands-on practice.